microsoft/CCF/sphinx/source/developers/consensus.rst

 There is an option of enabling CCF with PBFT as a consensus protocol providing Byzantine Fault Tolerance.

-For more information on the PBFT protocol plase see the original `PBFT paper <http://pmg.csail.mit.edu/papers/osdi99.pdf>`_.
+For more information on the PBFT protocol please see the original `PBFT paper <http://pmg.csail.mit.edu/papers/osdi99.pdf>`_.

-As mentioned above PBFT is still under development and should not be enabled in a production environment.
+PBFT is still under development and should not be enabled in a production environment.
 Features to be completed and bugs are tracked under the `Complete ePBFT support in CCF <https://github.com/microsoft/CCF/milestone/4>`_ milestone.

-There is also the open research question of node identity with Byzantine nodes.
-The ledger and network keys are currently held in each node.
-As a result a single byzantine node may allow extraction of node and network secrets.
+There is an open research question of `node identity with Byzantine nodes <https://github.com/microsoft/CCF/issues/893>`_.

 By default CCF runs with Raft.
 To enable PBFT CCF must be built with the the build switch **PBFT** set to ON.
 The ``--consensus pbft`` CLI argument must also be provided when starting up the nodes (see :ref:`here <operators/start_network:Starting a New Network>` for starting up a newtork and nodes).